 - the Australian City Farms & Community Gardens Network had a continuing role in advocating for community food systems (although the City changed its mind before the Network’s planned letter to support retention of the footpath garden was sent).

-The Network has advocated in the past for retention of community gardens as part of what it offers to members and to the community food movement.
+The Network has advocated in the past for the retention of community gardens as part of what it offers to members and to the community food movement.
 Advocacy also includes giving credit when it is due, as in the case of the Joondalup footpath garden.